canonical/rockcraft/docs/reference/extensions/flask-framework.rst

         - libpq-dev

 .. warning::
-  You can only use 1 of the dependencies parts at a time.
+  You can use either ``flask-framework/async-dependencies`` or ``flask-framework/dependencies``, but not both at the same time.
-  (eg. either ``flask-framework/async-dependencies`` or ``flask-framework/dependencies``, to read more about synchronous dependencies see :ref:`flask-framework/dependencies <flask-sync-deps>`)
+  To read more about synchronous dependencies, see :ref:`flask-framework/dependencies <flask-sync-deps>`.

 ``parts`` > ``flask-framework/install-app`` > ``prime``
 =======================================================